 Overview

-This extension generates a site-level variable representing the number of years of mild drought per decade.
+This extension generates a site-level variable representing the number of years of drought per decade.
+The variable is updated at each time step.
 The variable is made available for other extensions to use.
 The original intent of this extension is to provide information used by the Drought Disturbance Extension.

 Drought Years

-The extension generates a predicted value of the number of drought years per decade using a lognormal distribution.
+The extension draws a value of the number of drought years per decade from a lognormal distribution.
 The user must provide Mu and Sigma values that define the lognormal distribution.

 For each timestep, a number of drought years per decade is stochastically drawn from the lognormal distribution.
+The user accounts for what constitutes drought conditions when estimating the parameters of the lognormal distribution.
 The predicted number of drought years is multiplied by 100 (to preserve precision) and recorded as a site variable that is available to all other extensions.

 References